Rishaan-Dukhande/Rishaan_BlueStampPortfolio/index.md

 For the final milestone, the whole IoT Air Quality monitor is complete and functioning.
 A new 3D printed case has been created to store the project.
 This case has an acrylic see-through plate on the top so it is possible to see the project from outside.
 The case has a leaf design for the lid, relating to the projects environmental aspect.
 The base is a solid white to keep the temperature as acurate as possible.

 The case has two PG-7 cable glands which allow wires to pass through the case to connect to power and a computer.
 One is used to connect to power for this project.
 The case also has six 2 millimeter holes on the opposite side of the PG-7 cable glands.
 This allows air to pass through for accurate AQI, humidity, and temperature sensor readings.
+A micro USB cable has been spliced and connects to the project inside the case.
+This cable enables the project to connect to power while still being in the compact case.

+### Project Info

+Dimensions: 72x100x30 mm^3

 ### Challenges